top of page

 Coffee and books

-The other day, while sipping my evening coffee and scrolling through yet another post related to bettering yourself, a strange thought crossed my mind — When did we stop trusting our common sense?
+The other day, while sipping my evening coffee and scrolling through yet another post about self-improvement, a strange thought crossed my mind — When did we stop trusting our common sense?

-These days, we have apps to tell us when to breathe, trackers for when to sleep, and reminders to drink water.
+These days, we have apps to tell us when to breathe, trackers for sleep, and reminders to drink water.
 Helpful?
 Sure.
 But necessary?
 Not always.

 Somewhere in this rush of advice and solutions, we’ve lost touch with something incredibly simple—and powerful: our own inner knowing.